Week of July 20, 2026, at Colby College

 -

 Yes!
 Please spread the word with colleagues and friends.
-Please see our SCRIPT + Integration pathway if you have a school team and are interested in creating a vision for computer science in your school.
+Please see our CS Visioning + Integration pathway if you have a school team and are interested in creating a vision for computer science in your school.

 -